 Amazon - Amazon brands itself a store that sells everything.
 But the way they do this is by allowing anyone to sell on the Amazon as a 'merchant'.
 This means Chinese companies can put up copycat products for sale and can sell the most toxic and dangerous toys manufactured.
 This makes it a risky gamble to buy sex toys on Amazon, especially dildos.
 However for some niche items like sex swings and sex furniture it can have cheaper prices.

 If you do buy something on Amazon be sure to read the reviews first to see what people say about it.
 I try to make sure that whatever I buy has at least 15 reviews.
 Anything with no reviews is probably re-listed because the old product had negative reviews.
 Don't be the first one to experiment with a new product that has no reviews.

 The absolute best place to buy sex toys is your local sex-positive shop.
-These are usually woman owned and have very friendly staff and free educational workshops.
+These are usually woman-owned, have very friendly staff and free educational workshops.